mohamedwaely/Acad-AI/readme.md

 - **AI Chat System**
   - Context-aware responses about projects
-  - Azure AI integration for intelligent Q&A
+  - Together AI integration for intelligent Q&A
   - Project recommendations based on queries

 ## Built With